Friday the 13th (1980 film): Filming

-The film was shot in and around the townships of Hardwick, Blairstown, and Hope, in Warren County, New Jersey in September 1979.
-The camp scenes were shot on a working Boy Scout camp, Camp No-Be-Bo-Sco which is located in Hardwick.
-The camp is still standing and still operates as a summer camp.
-The cinematography in the film employs recurrent point-of-view shots from the perspective of the villain.
+Friday the 13th was shot in and around the townships of Hardwick, Blairstown, and Hope, in Warren County, New Jersey beginning in early September 1979.
+The camp scenes were shot on a working Boy Scout camp, Camp No-Be-Bo-Sco, which is located in Hardwick.
+During the initial stages of filming, Cunningham and Miller continued to write and re-write sequences with contributions from Ron Kurz, though only Miller received screenwriting credit.